-- By default, the data from the target table is deleted at the start of the data migration operation.
-You can keep the original data in the target database, adding the new data to the existing table, by unchecking the “Truncate SQL Server table” the extended settings in the Data Migration tab.
+- By default, SSMA deletes the data from the target table at the start of the data migration operation.
+You can keep the original data in the target database.
+In this case, SSMA will add the new data to the existing table.
+To do so, you need to uncheck the “Truncate SQL Server table” the extended settings in the Data Migration tab.

-- SSMA uses a SELECT query to extract data from the source table and a bulk insert operation to execute the insert statement in the target database.
+- SSMA uses a SELECT query to extract data from the source table.
+Also, SSMA uses a bulk insert operation to execute the insert statement in the target database.
 You can customize the select query in the extended settings of the Data Migration tab.

 - To use the Server Side Data Migration option, you have to install the extension pack in the target database.